Kameeeeel/alx-low_level_programming/README.md

-this is my directory README file foor Variables and IF statements
+this is my repository  README file